Mhp23/todo-app-server/README.md

 3. Set up environment variables:

-   Create a `.env` file in the root of the project and configure it like the following template:
+   Create a `.env` file in the root of the project and configure it like the following template (Don't forgot to use the right port instead of `*` for CORS):

    ```env
    # Environment Configuration